 Aimek took a bite.
-The taste was sweet and fruity, though with an unusual bitter note, but it definitely was caramel.
+The taste was slightly sweet and fruity, with an unusual bitter note, but it definitely was caramel.

 “You can have only one per day, no more,” said Elie.
 “Sweet roots can be bad for you if you eat too much.
 Don’t worry, I’ll bring you more tomorrow.”

 With this, she ran away before Aimek could object.
-He was alone again, and memories of the past filling his mind were as bitter, and dreams of the future were as sweet as the taste of new world’s caramel.
+He was alone in his little workshop again.
+The memories of the past filling his mind were as bitter and the dreams of the future were as sweet as the taste of the new world’s caramel.

 Preparing the supplies for the journey took them a week.
-Aimek noticed working outdoors wasn’t so hard for him now, as if he got used to the cold, just like the natives.
+Aimek noticed that working outdoors wasn’t so hard for him now, as if he got used to the cold, just like the natives.
 A day outside, knee-deep in cold water?
-No problem anymore!
-He couldn’t help being proud of this.
+Not a problem anymore!
+He couldn’t help being proud of that.

 Rikter mostly kept to himself now.
 When he did ask something it was always a well-aimed question.

-“How did you end up in this ice shard, Aimek?”
+“How did you end up in that ice shard, Aimek?”

 “I fell through the ice,” Aimek shrugged, “and there was water…”